JohnyLoots/Office.Tools---AHK/README.md

 # Office.Tools
-Ahk Scripts written to navigate my office laptop a little quicker.
-And a couple other stuff I wrote for projects at the office.
+Ahk Scripts written to navigate my office laptop a little quicker, and a couple other stuff I wrote for projects at the office.